 Off Shoots of Cubism Art – Orphism Cubism

-Orphism Cubism Art was broken off of cubism, but the Orphism cubism embraced bright colors with a difference.
+Orphism Cubism Art was broken off of cubism, but Orphism cubism embraced bright colors with a difference.
 The Orphism Cubism arranged and painted color harmonies after a kind of musical scales or chorred models.
 The name Orphism was coined after the Greek god Orpheus who was known for his musical talents.

 Orphism Cubism had an emphasis on colors.
 Whereas Pablo Picasso and George Braque had a monochromatic scale to their paintings, Orphism Cubism art used vibrant and vivid colors.
 Some important artists of Orphism Cubism art are Robert Delaunay, Sonia Delaunay, Vladimir Baranoff-Rossine, Frantisek Kupka, and Franz Marc,